mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Each dyno has its own transient filesystem, which includes the contents of your app’s [slug](https://devcenter.heroku.com/articles/slug-compiler).
 Once the command finishes running, the dyno is shut down, and its filesystem is discarded.

 For performance reasons, Haskell on Heroku does not include your app’s dependencies in the slug.
-If you want to experiment with your app in a Haskell REPL, you need to restore the dependencies first.
+If you want to experiment with your app in GHCi, you need to restore the dependencies first.

-Use `heroku run` to launch a remote REPL:
+Use `heroku run` to launch a remote GHCi session:

 <div class="toggle">
 <a class="toggle-button" data-target="use-a-one-off-dyno-log1" href="" title="Toggle">Toggle</a>